-- Violation of a care management process, including HCBS 1915(c) waiver operations, as specified in Section 2.5.3 of the Three-Way or Appendix K of this Agreement. - 3.
+- i.
+Violation of a care management or person-centered planning processes, including HCBS 1915(c) waiver operations, as specified in Section 2.5.3 of the Three-Way or this Agreement. - j.
+Failure to comply with transition of care requirements for members receiving HCBS waiver services, changing MCOP or MCO, changing to FFS Medicaid, or transitioning from a health care setting as specified in this Agreement. - 3.
 Progressive Sanctions Based on Accumulated Points.
 Progressive sanctions will be based on the number of points accumulated at the time of the most recent incident.
 A CAP or other sanction may be imposed in addition to the financial sanctions listed below.
 The designated financial sanction amount will be assessed when the number of accumulated points falls within the ranges specified below:

-0 -15 Points CAP + No financial sanction 16-25 Points CAP + \$5,000 financial sanction 26-50 Points CAP + \$10,000 financial sanction 51-70 Points CAP + \$20,000 financial sanction 71-100 Points CAP + \$30,000 financial sanction 100+ Points Proposed Provider Agreement Termination
+0 -15 Points CAP + No financial sanction 16-25 Points CAP + \$5,000 financial sanction 26-50 Points CAP + \$10,000 financial sanction 51-70 Points CAP + \$20,000 financial sanction 71-100 Points CAP + \$30,000 financial sanction 100+ Points Proposed Provider Agreement Termination ii.
+Specific Pre-Determined Sanctions.

-- ii.
-Specific Pre-Determined Sanctions. - 1.
-Adequate network-minimum provider panel requirements.
+1. Adequate network-minimum provider panel requirements.
 Any deficiencies in the MCOP's provider network specified in this Agreement or the Three-Way may result in the assessment of a \$1,000 nonrefundable financial sanction for each category (dental, vision, waiver providers etc.) and for each county/zip code.
-Compliance will be assessed at least quarterly. - ODM may assess additional sanctions (e.g. CAPs, points, financial sanctions) if (1) the MCOP violates any other provider panel requirements contained within either the Three-Way or this Agreement or (2) the MCOP's member has experienced problems in accessing necessary services because of noncompliance by a provider within the MCOP's panel. - Noncompliance with MyCare Waiver Standards.
+Compliance will be assessed at least quarterly.

+ODM may assess additional sanctions (e.g. CAPs, points, financial sanctions) if (1) the MCOP violates any other provider panel requirements contained within either the Three-Way or this Agreement or (2) the MCOP's member has experienced problems in accessing necessary services because of noncompliance by a provider within the MCOP's panel.

+2. Noncompliance with MyCare Waiver Standards.
 ODM may assess a sanction for noncompliance with the HCBS Waiver performance standard specified in Appendix M for each measurement period the MCOP is determined to be noncompliant.
-Waiver performance measures for which the MCOPs, collectively, do not meet 86%, any MCOP that falls below 86% within that measure is subject to a Corrective Action Plan (CAP). - 3.
-Late Submissions.
+Waiver performance measures for which the MCOPs, collectively, do not meet 86%, any MCOP that falls below 86% within that measure is subject to a Corrective Action Plan (CAP).

+3. Late Submissions.